Kumarabhijeet1608/Network-Tracking-using-Wireshark-and-Google-Maps/README.md

 5. **Save the Capture File**:
    - Go to `File > Save As` and choose a location to save the captured data.
-   - Save the file with a `wire.pcap` extension.
+   - Save the file with a `.pcap` extension.
+Ex: wire.pcap

      <div>
        <img src="https://img.shields.io/badge/-Microsoft_Sentinel-0078D4?&style=for-the-badge&logo=Microsoft&logoColor=white" />